Cifram/greact/Docs/overview.md

 }
 ```

 This creates an `HBoxContainer` with two `Label`s as children.
-Again, the usage `UIDim` will be explained later, suffice it to say this will cause the `HBoxContainer` to expand to fill it's entire parent region.
+Again, the usage `UIDim` will be explained later, suffice it to say this will cause the `HBoxContainer` to expand to fill its entire parent region.
 Note the calls to the `Child` function on `Element`.
 After an element is returned by calling another component, be it a node or composite component, you can call `Child` on it, and pass in another `Element`, to add that `Element` as a child, and the `Child` method returns the original element, so you can chain these calls.

-A note about the key passed in to each node component: this key needs to globally unique.
+A note about the key passed in to each node component: this key needs to be globally unique.
 This is how GReact figures out that which `Element` this frame corresponds to the same `Element` in the previous frame, even if it's in a different part of the scene graph.
 If two `Element`s are given the same key, it can't maintain proper consistency between frames, and thus will throw an exception.

 # Renderer and Dispatcher